What is heart failure?

-The team members at the Heart Failure Center provide comprehensive services to patients suffering from heart failure.
+The team members at the Heart Failure Center provide comprehensive services to patients with heart failure.
 For more information, call 410-601-WELL (9355).

 It is important to know that you are not alone.
 The Heart Failure Center at the LifeBridge Health Cardiovascular Institute is here to help you get better.
 We work in collaboration with you, your heart doctor and your primary care provider to treat your heart failure and provide the education and support you need.

 Several medications are used to treat heart failure, including:

 - Beta blockers

 - Aldosterone receptor antagonists

 Visit the American Heart Association for more information about these medications and how they can help.

 It is important to take medications as prescribed and order your refills in a timely manner.
 If you have symptoms, we can often evaluate you urgently and determine if you need intravenous medications to prevent fluid buildup.